• Skip to primary navigation

 Variations

-• Dairy-free version: Swap the buttermilk with 1 cup (250 ml) plain oat milk combined with 1 tablespoon (15 ml) lemon juice or white vinegar and let it sit for 5 minutes before adding the shrimp.
+• Dairy-Free: Swap buttermilk for a homemade dairy-free alternative by mixing 1 cup of plain oat milk with 1 tablespoon of lemon juice or white vinegar and letting it sit for 5 minutes before soaking.

 Pairing Suggestions